phunanon/Insitux/integrations/Deadline.md

 ;; function
 ;; Returns a section of a vector or string.

+(skip 7 "Hello, world!")
+;; function
+;; Returns a section of a vector or string, skipping N elements.

+(first 5 "Hello, world!")
+;; function
+;; Returns a section of a vector or string, up to N elements.

+(last "Hello, world!")
+;; function
+;; Returns a section of a vector or string, of the last N elements.

+(crop 2 2 "Hello, world!")
+;; function
+;; Returns a section of a vector or string, after X elements, less Y elements.

 (substr? "ll" "Hello")
 ;; function
 ;; Tests if a sub-string is in a string.